-Proposal No. 4: Vote on Amendment No. 2 to the 2013 Equity and Incentive Compensation Plan - the affirmative vote of the holders of at least a majority of the shares present at the Annual Meeting, in person or by proxy, and entitled to vote is required.
+Proposal No. 5: Vote on Amendment No. 3 to the 2013 Equity and Incentive Compensation Plan - the affirmative vote of the holders of at least a majority of the shares present at the Annual Meeting, in person or by proxy, and entitled to vote is required.

 In certain circumstances, a stockholder will be considered to be present at the Annual Meeting for quorum purposes but will not be deemed to have cast a vote on each particular proposal.
 This occurs when a stockholder withholds a vote or abstains from voting on a proposal, or in the event of a broker non-vote.
 In accordance with Delaware law and our Restated Certificate of Incorporation and by-laws, broker non-votes will not be treated as votes cast with respect to the election of Directors (Proposal No. 1) and therefore will not affect the outcome of Director elections.
-With respect to the advisory vote to approve the compensation of our named executive officers (Proposal No. 3) and the vote on Amendment No. 2 to the 2013 Equity and Incentive Compensation Plan (Proposal No. 4), abstentions will have the effect of negative votes, but broker non-votes will not have any effect.
+With respect to the advisory vote to approve the compensation of our named executive officers (Proposal No. 3), the advisory vote on the frequency of future advisory votes on the compensation of our named executive officers (Proposal No. 4), and the vote on Amendment No. 3 to the 2013 Equity and Incentive Compensation Plan (Proposal No. 5), abstentions will have the effect of negative votes, but broker non-votes will not have any effect.
 With respect to the ratification of our auditors (Proposal No. 2), abstentions will have the effect of negative votes.